Strawberry Pineapple Frosé

 How to make Frosé

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 2. Blend: Using a rubber spatula, lightly break up the frozen rosé mixture in the pan, then carefully transfer it to the blender.
-Add the frozen strawberries, frozen pineapple, and lime juice and start the blender on low, pushing the fruit from the top carefully down into the alcohol mixture adding a splash or two of rosé to help everything come together.
-Once combined, run your blender on high for approximately 15 seconds or so to aerate the frosé a bit which lightens the texture.
+Add the frozen strawberries, pineapple, and lime juice and start the blender on low, carefully pushing the fruit from the top into the alcohol mixture, adding a splash or two of rosé to help everything come together.

 Recipe Tips and Notes